Boux/m32-emu/README.md

 I made this so I could have a way to learn how the instrument works and practice with it without having the need to physically get one.

+I am not sure if everything works like it's supposed to, I've only done surface-level testing.

 ## Install

 Prerequisites: